Elias-Giannakidis/NEAT-Basic/README.md

 # NEAT Basic

-This is a simple basic NEAT algorith.
+This is a simple NEAT algorith.
-It will be used as a base of NEAT.
+It will be used as a base for NEAT.